iamstevepaul/iamstevepaul..github.io/index.md

 ## Steve Paul

-You can use the [editor on GitHub](https://github.com/iamstevepaul/iamstevepaul.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.